Inedo/inedo-docs/BuildMaster/integrations/gitlab/source-control.md

 If you're already capturing the commit ID in BuildMaster, each of these will already be possible.
 However, it's much easier for developers when this information in also source control: Not only is it faster to find information, but many source control systems will create branches or perform other operations directly from a label or tag.

-To tag source code in a repository, use the `GitHub::Tag-Source`, which will assign a friendly name (such as `$ReleaseNumber.$BuildNumber`) to a specific commit.
+To tag source code in a repository, use the `GitLab::Tag-Source`, which will assign a friendly name (such as `$ReleaseNumber.$BuildNumber`) to a specific commit.
 This is recommended during later stages of a pipeline to indicate which specific commits have actually been released, as opposed to ones leading up to the eventual release.

-### Example: Tagging a Commit in GitHub
+### Example: Tagging a Commit in GitLab

-This will tag a GitHub-hosted repository with the current release and build number:
+This will tag a GitLab-hosted repository with the current release and build number:

 ```
-GitHub::Tag
+GitLab::Tag
 (
-    Credentials: Hdars-GitHub,
+    Credentials: Hdars-GitLab,
     Tag: $ReleaseName-$BuildNumber,
     CommitHash: $CommitId
 );